 Subclause (2) applies to a method determined by the committee under subclause (1) (a) in the same way as it applies to a show of hands.

-(4)If the question is to be determined by a written ballot, the ballot is to be conducted in accordance with the directions of the chairperson.
+(4)If the question is to be determined by a written ballot, the ballot is to be conducted in accordance with the directions of the chairperson which will include the members participating electronically.

 32. Special resolutions